When do people need a notary?

 A notary may be required to recognize the contents of certain forms of documentation as accurate and complete to the best of the notary’s knowledge.
 This is known as a jurat, a process in which a notary personally administers an oath or affirmation in which the person signing off on the document promises it is true.

 Certain verbal oaths require the supervision of a notary to be fully binding, similar to the one administered in a jurat but for any possible oath or oral affirmation.
-Specifically, an oath in this context is often defined as a promise on a higher being, while an affirmation is against the speaker’s personal honor.
+Specifically, an oath in this context is often defined as a promise to a higher being, while an affirmation is against the speaker’s personal honour.
+These oaths and affirmations are often used in court proceedings and other legal situations to ensure that the person speaking is aware of the seriousness of their words and the consequences of lying or breaking their promise.
+In addition to their use in legal proceedings, verbal oaths and affirmations can also be used in various other situations where a person needs to make a solemn promise or declaration.

 Certifying copies